Brain Fog Got You Lost? 9 Easy Steps To Clear The Air

 Stress is sneaky and can mess with every system in your body.
-So, implementing mindfulness practices like meditation, yoga, breathwork and buying Rizatriptan online can all help.
+So, implementing mindfulness practices like meditation, yoga, breathwork and the thoughtwork I teach can all help.

 As a society we are not getting the sleep we need!
 Put the blue screens away at least an hour before bed.
 If you are going to have coffee, stop it before noon.
 Our bodies and minds heal during sleep.
 Good sleep is vital for brain healing and good mental and physical health.

 It’s unlikely that your PCP is checking all your thyroid markers.
 Find a holistic provider to get the real scoop, beyond just a TSH test, which is just not enough to get the whole picture.